SAP/hcp-portal-service-for-support-site/README.md

 ### Import the SAPUI5 theme

-1. Navigate to your portal service Admin Space, and select Service  Theme Manager.
+1. Navigate to your portal service Admin Space, and select Services -> Theme Manager.
-2. Import the theme file you extracted from GitHub, supportsitetheme.zip.
+2. Import the theme file you downloaded from GitHub, supportsitetheme.zip.

 ### Create a new site